fabianoic/roster/README.md

 - `ObjectNotFoundException(String resourceName, String identifier)` → 404
 - `ObjectConflictException(String resourceName, String reason)` → 409
+- Spring Security's `AccessDeniedException` → 403 (mapped centrally alongside the two above)

 This avoids the explosion of one class per entity (`EmployeeNotFoundException`, `RoleNotFoundException`, ...) when the behavior is identical and only the data changes.
-Handled centrally by `web.handler.GlobalExceptionHandler`, which responds with `ProblemDetail` (RFC 7807).
-Authorization failures raised in controllers or services use Spring Security's `AccessDeniedException` → 403.
+Handled centrally by `GlobalExceptionHandler`, which responds with `ProblemDetail` (RFC 7807).

 ### Validation